Does something feel off in your marriage?

 Now say that your wife has stopped doing this all together.
 Don’t read too much into this if she is sick.
 But if this has been your routine for a number of years and all of a sudden it stops, I would suggest looking at your marriage because I bet she feels like her commitment to your relationship is not being met.
 Or, more drastically, this could just be a sign of her giving up on your marriage.

-Showing someone you love them takes time and energy as opposed to just rolling over in bed and responding, “I love you, too.”
+Creating real intimacy with your spouse takes time and energy as opposed to just rolling over in bed and responding, “I love you, too.”

 It takes agency, and thoughtfulness to actively show someone you care, regardless of how you show it.
 If it’s through quality time and they are constantly on their phone or watching TV, then they aren’t respecting your time together.